+Abstract.
 Power assignment for wireless ad hoc networks is to assign a power for each wireless node such that the induced communication graph has some required properties.
 Recently research efforts have focused on finding the minimum power assignment to guarantee the connectivity or fault-tolerance of the network.
 In this paper, we study a new problem of finding the power assignment such that the induced communication graph is a spanner for the original communication graph when all nodes have the maximum power.
 Here, a spanner means that the length of the shortest path in the induced communication graph is at most a constant times of the length of the shortest path in the original communication graph.
-Polynomial time algorithm is given, for any property that can be tested in polynomial time, to minimize the maximum assigned power.
-We also give polynomial time approximation method to minimize the total transmission radius of all nodes.
-Finally, we proposed two heuristics and conduct extensive simulations to study their performance when we want to minimize the total assigned power of all nodes.
-Our simulations validate our theoretical claims.
+Polynomial time algorithm is given, for any property that can be tested in polynomial time and is monotone [1], to minimize the total transmission radius of all nodes.
+Finally, we propose two heuristics and conduct extensive simulations to study their performance when we aim to minimize the total assigned power of all nodes.

-Keywords

-Power assignment, spanner, wireless ad hoc networks.
+Keywords: Power assignment, spanner, wireless ad hoc networks.